SysKitTeam/docs-point/reporting/analytics-reports.md

 Once the report has been successfully generated, the following data will be available in the columns:

 * **Site Name**; shows the site's name in the column.
-  * When clicking on the row for a workspace, the charts at the bottom of the screen (Site Hits, Site Visitors, Site Storage) change to reflect information for that site show.
+  * When clicking on the row for a workspace, the charts at the bottom of the screen (Site Hits, Site Visitors, Site Storage) change to reflect information for that site.
 * **URL**; provides a direct link to the site on the Microsoft 365 tenant.
 * **Type**; shows what type of workspace it is
 * **Total Hits**; shows the total number of hits the site had in the last seven days.